apex956/Study-Cards/README.md

 # Study-Cards
+## General Description
-The Study Cards application provides a simple way to study subjects such as languages through flash-cards.
+The Study Cards application provides a simple way to study subjects such as languages using flash-cards.
+## Status
+Work in progress
+## Comments
+The repository includes examples of config.ini file, import file, and work file